 What’s New?

 Clifton 9 has more stack height, less weight, and a new upper—three features you hope for in any update.
-I mean, just a slight tweak to the upper is the worst update to a shoe, a (foot) hair above a minor change to the outsole—how do people always seem to have issues with outsole rubber?
+I mean, just a slight tweak to the upper is the second worst update to a shoe, a (toe) hair above a minor change to the outsole—how do people always seem to have issues with outsole rubber?
 Look, I love a decent outsole as much as the next runner—I wrote over 700 words about the importance of a runner’s “tires”— but, beyond those silly pull tabs, there’s no arguing it’s objectively the most insignificant part of the shoe.

 Ride

-However, I agree the Clifton is a bit more versatile than traditional, heavier max cushion kicks with taller stack heights.
-But despite HOKA claiming the shoe’s got a “responsive toe-off for when you want to go faster,” it’s not a shoe I’ll be doing any speed work in.
 And that’s ok; that’s not the purpose of the Clifton.
-It’s meant to eat up daily miles, and it excels at that, providing a super soft ride in the process.
-If you’re looking for a firm, lower to the ground shoe, the Clifton 9 isn’t for you.
-I took the shoe on runs up to 14 miles and had no issues going the distance.
+It’s meant to eat up daily miles, and it excels at that, providing a ride that sits in the middle of the spectrum between soft and firm.
+If you’re looking for an extremely soft (or extremely firm) ride, the Clifton 9 isn’t for you.
+I took the shoe on runs up to 14 miles and had no issues going the distance., However, it’s not one of my go-to long-run pairs; the Skyflow holds up much better to runs of double-digit mileage.

 Midsole